 Carol Barrett graduated in drawing and painting at Edinburgh College of Art and has been a professional wildlife artist for over 35 years.
 She lives and works from The Dovecot Studio in Edinburgh, Scotland.

-Carol regularly makes field trips to Africa to study the wildlife in its natural habitat, to gather valuable material for her painting by sketching, keeping daily diaries and colour notes for light which assist in invoking memories of a scene or encounter and using the camera to help capture a moment and provide more details that time often does not permit.
+Carol regularly makes field trips to Africa to study the wildlife in its natural habitat, to gather valuable material for her painting by sketching, keeping daily diaries and colour notes for light which assist in evoking memories of a scene or encounter and using the camera to help capture a moment and provide more details that time often does not permit.
 These missions have taken her to Botswana, Ethiopia, Kenya, Namibia, Tanzania, Zambia, and Zimbabwe.

 Sketching a family group of elephant near the Luangwa River